Please select a partnership to see additional information:

 - prosecuting those who perpetrate harm or pose a risk of harm when this is appropriate and supported by evidence.”

-This guidance complements Working Together to Safeguard Children and related statutory guidance (2015) and the Children Act 1989 guidance and regulation volumes in respect of care planning and review, and The Children Leaving Care Act.
+This guidance complements Working Together to Safeguard Children and related statutory guidance (2018) and the Children Act (1989) guidance and regulation volumes in respect of care planning and review, and The Statutory Guidance on Children who run away from Home or Care (2014).

 This procedure gives a high level overview of our responsibilities to children missing from home, care and education.
 Given the different needs, risks, service availability and implementation of the statutory guidance in each of our local police force and local authority areas, it is imperative that local processes, pathways and expectations are well understood.
-They are available below:
+Check with your local area procedures.

 Other relevant procedures include: